 Complete the online submission form carefully and upload the following items as specified:

 1. Cover letter: a submission letter to the Editor must be included in the ‘cover letter box’.

-2. Text (including title page, main text and tables (tables must be typed; tables should not be inserted as images) plus any embedded artwork - optional) combined into ONE word processor file (.doc) - upload as ‘Manuscript file’ (filename eg. text.doc).
+2. Manuscript (including title page, main text and tables combined into ONE word processor file (.doc) - upload as ‘Manuscript file’ (filename eg. text.doc).

-Uploading large files (up to 200 MB) in the BenchPress reviewing system is possible if you have a good reliable internet connection, but it will take time – upload as ‘Supplemental files’.
-Alternatively send the video sequences on a DVD to the Editorial Office or transfer them via a transfer service, such as DropBox or We Transfer.
+Uploading large files (up to 700 MB) in the BenchPress manuscript management system is possible if you have a good reliable internet connection, but it will take time.
+Videos should be uploaded as ‘Supplemental files’‘.
+Alternatively, videos (or video chapters/segments) can be sent via a transfer service, such as DropBox or We Transfer.

 Upon receipt of accepted manuscripts at Oxford Journals authors will be required to complete an online copyright licence to publish form.
 Please note that by submitting an article for publication you confirm that you are the corresponding/submitting author and that Oxford University Press ("OUP") may retain your email address for the purpose of communicating with you about the article.
 You agree to notify OUP immediately if your details change.
 If your article is accepted for publication OUP will contact you using the email address you have used in the registration process.
 Please note that OUP does not retain copies of rejected articles.